Natacuin/dotnet-microservices-bootcamp/08-AccountService/README.md

 **Important**

 To test this version you need both databases and services working at the same time.
-In the first version of the ```NotificationClient.cs``` you can use a code like this:
+For the first version of the ```NotificationClient.cs``` you can use a code like this:

 ``` C#
  public async void PushNotification(CreateNotification notification)